 So far, this work has shown how the single-sample, first-order, affine divergence may be conceptually and empirically significant for deep learning.
 However, affine maps are far from the only form of mapping used in modern deep learning; moreover, batching is standard and so far underconsidered in this paper.

 Hence, such considerations should be discussed in a more general picture.
-In this appendix, the implications for batched inputs, convolution, briefly residuals, and query-key attention are laid out.
-The derivations for convolution and batched-affine are surprisingly analogous, although different approximation choices may be selected with an apparent significant empirical consequence.
+In this appendix, the implications for batched inputs, convolution, briefly, residuals, and query-key attention are laid out.
+The derivations for convolution and batched-affine are surprisingly analogous, although different approximation choices may be selected with demonstrated significant empirical consequences.

 The (self-)attention approach suggests that such corrections may be intractable in the near term, or at least not a `cheap' solution to implement.
 This may indicate why normalisation is not usually paired with a query-key attention step, perhaps because the divergence is not of the same form as that of affine layers; hence, adding a standard normaliser does not provide an advantage through correction.